pudjamansyurin/nds-serial/README.md

 /* private function definition */
 static void stdin_reader(void *p_buffer, uint16_t u16_cnt)
 {
 	/* do something with received data */
+	/* replace with flag or queue message */
+	/* as this is still in interrupt context call */
 }

 /* public function definition */